 The model must also be flexible so that police housing supply can adjust as operational demand shifts up and down.
-Taking into consideration financial and non-financial criteria, our option appraisal concluded that wherever possible, leasing with local housing providers should be pursued.
-An optimum blended 5-year delivery model has been identified which suggests:
+Taking into consideration financial and non-financial criteria, option appraisal concluded that where-ever possible leasing with local housing providers should be pursued.
+An optimum blended 5-year delivery model has been identified which suggests:-

-- Retain and Invest 54 houses/hostels; - Existing leases 6 houses; - Dispose of existing and enter new lease 23 houses; - New leases 15 houses; - Total supply over 5 years 98 houses/hostels. - 2.4 As part of this blended model, the draft Housing Strategy sets out how this will be implemented by the Estates Department in an investment decision framework and action plan (detailed in pages 15-17).
-Depending on operational demand for residential property and supply in particular communities this includes: - Disposal of existing surplus properties where there is no demand. - Where there is demand requirement, in the first instance, develop relationships with housing providers and seek to lease suitable residential property to meet this demand where this is available.
-In the last 3 months approval has been obtained and leases concluded for two flats in Fort William and to lease up to 4 two bedroom flats in the Wick/Thurso area (2 leases have already been concluded in Wick).
+Retain and Invest - 54 houses / hostels; Existing leases - 6 houses; Dispose existing and enter new lease - 23 houses; New leases - 15 houses; Total supply over 5 years - 98 houses/hostels.

+- 2.4 As part of this blended model, the draft Housing Strategy sets out how this will be implemented by the Estates Department in an investment decision framework and action plan (detailed in pages15-17).
+Depending on operational demand for residential property and supply in particular communities this includes: - - Disposal of existing surplus Properties where there is no demand. - Where there is demand requirement, (in the first instance) develop relationships with housing providers and seek to lease suitable residential property to meet this demand where this is available.
+In the last 3 months approval has been obtained and leases concluded for two flats in Fort William and to lease up to 4 two bedroom flats in the Wick/Thurso area (2 leases have been concluded in Wick).
 In addition, the West Highland Association in December 2021 has agreed that up to 4 residential properties can be made available in Oban.
-The HHP (the Local Housing Association covering the Western Isles), has indicated that it is willing to lease to the SPA a newly built house in Stornoway which will enable an owned existing police house to be declared surplus to requirements.
-These accommodation upgrades are supporting operational policing in these communities, as having this improved residential provision in these areas is assisting in attracting officers and retaining officers, including probationers and secondees, to work in these island, rural and remote locations.
+The HHP (the Local Housing Association covering the Western Isles) has indicated that it is willing to lease to the SPA a newly built house in Stornoway which will enable an owned existing police house to be declared surplus to requirements.
+These accommodation upgrades are supporting operational policing in these communities as having this improved residential provision in these areas is assisting in attracting officers, including probationers and secondees, to work in these locations.
 The Estates Department has made contact with a number of other Housing Associations to maximise similar opportunities.